top of page

-Terranova's next book, Organic Modernism: from the British Bauhaus to Cybernetics (Bloomsbury, 2024), breaks new ground in its study of "organicism," the holistic belief that the whole is greater than the sum of its parts, in the unified transdisciplinary field of art, science, and design.
-It offers a history of organicist artists, scientists, and designers cooperating in various capacities from the Great Depression and WW II to postwar cybernetics and the global disaggregated collective.
-It follows the red thread of philosophical organicism within the modern architecture, British surrealism, biology, and socialism of the 1930s into the welfare state, biology-based art exhibitions, robotic art and design, cybernetics and ecological consciousness of exhibition curation during the late 1960s and early 70s.
-A sequel to Terranova's Art as Organism: Biology and the Evolution of the Digital Image (Bloomsbury, 2016), Organic Modernism reveals the biological roots of cybernetics in the British context.
+Terranova's forthcoming book, Organic Modernism: from the British Bauhaus to Cybernetics (Bloomsbury Press, 2024), is a transdisciplinary study of "organicism," the holistic idea maintaining the whole is greater than the sum of its parts.
+The book uses the historical framework of “organic modernism” to locate earlier instances of contemporary scientific thinking, including niche construction theory, epigenetics, and the organism-and-environment instead of organism-versus-environment perspective of situated genetics within twentieth-century British cultures of art-science-design.
+In the book, she recounts the history of British organicist artists, scientists, and designers cooperating in various capacities from the Great Depression and WW II to postwar cybernetics.
+It follows the red thread of philosophical organicism in the twentieth century through a host of manifestations in the UK, including modern architecture, surrealism, socialism, the welfare state, epigenetics, biology-based art exhibitions, robotic art and design, cybernetics and ecology in art.
+A sequel to Terranova's Art as Organism: Biology and the Evolution of the Digital Image (Bloomsbury, 2022 [2016]), Organic Modernism reveals the biological roots of cybernetics in the British context.

 She is coeditor with Meredith Tromble of Biotechne: Interthinking Art, Science, and Design, a book series on Bloomsbury Press.
 D'Arcy Wentworth Thompson's Generative Influences in Art, Design, and Architecture: From Forces to Forms (2021), an anthology Terranova coedited with Ellen K. Levy and her most recent book, explores how Scottish zoologist D'Arcy Wentworth Thompson's magnum opus On Growth and Form (1917) transformed creative processes across fields.
 She is author of Art as Organism: Biology and the Evolution of the Digital Image (Bloomsbury, 2022/IB Tauris, 2016) and Automotive Prosthetic: Technological Mediation and the Car in Conceptual Art (2014), and coeditor with Meredith Tromble of The Routledge Companion to Biology in Art and Architecture (2016).
 She also edited a two-volume issue of the journal Technoetic Arts on “complexism” (2016).